pith. sign in

 why it matters in Recognition Science

-The module supplies the symmetry definitions that feed the complete integration summary in the downstream Integration module.
-It establishes the core symmetry concept for the framework, enabling later invariance arguments.
-The Integration module draws on these to assemble the full Recognition Geometry picture.
+The module supplies the symmetry definitions that feed into the complete integration of Recognition Geometry provided by the downstream Integration module.
+It fills the role of establishing the core symmetry concept required for the overall framework summary.

 scope and limits